benanil/Bitset-AVX2/README.md

 # Bitset-AVX2
-Simple efficient Bitset with SIMD instructions, power of 2 bitset functions are all O(n >> 3)
+Simple efficient Bitset with SIMD instructions, power of 2 bitset functions are all has O(n/64) time complexity